 Example:

 As a seasoned social media marketer with three years of experience, I am eager to join your team as your new social media manager.
 I created a digital campaign to build brand awareness, increasing my company’s social engagement and interactions by 30% in two months.
-With my consumer analysis, marketing skills and attention to detail, I believe I can bring similar value to your workplace with my consumer analysis, marketing skills, and attention to detail.
+With my consumer analysis, marketing skills, and attention to detail, I aim to bring similar value to your workplace.

 3. Body paragraphs

-Visit our entire library to see additional cover letter examples.
+Visit our library to see additional cover letter examples.

 Example: